 - Haley Nelson, Minnesota Children’s Museum

-- A thorough research-based assessment of existing organizational volunteer engagement practices called the Service Enterprise Diagnostic (SED).
+- A thorough research-based assessment of their existing organizational volunteer engagement practices through the Service Enterprise Diagnostic.

 - Up to 16 hours of training to assist in reimagining the ways in which the organization engages volunteers.

 - Up to 10 hours of individualized coaching to address unique organizational opportunities and challenges.